starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

     - Debian/Ubuntu - `joystick`
     - Fedora - `linuxconsoletools`

-2. Create a udev rules file in
+2. Create a udev rules text file in
 `/etc/udev/rules.d/` and replace [your device info](#find-device-info) in the following template:

 ```